predictry/tapirus/rsc/notes/data-patterns-and-recommendations.md

 We could do that as well.
 Say we limit our search to 100 users.
 Incidentally, if each of these users has dozens of sessions, with hundreds of transactions, we'd end up with a slow process.
 Using a lesser number of users, on the other hand, would give us the bias effect.

-This analysis leads us to the conclusion that for finding random relationships between items, graph db can be fast.
-However, if we seek to find the **most** similar items to a particular one (as in top match), than we're better of computing that offline.
+This analysis leads us to the think that for finding random relationships between items, graph db can be fast.
+However, if we seek to find the **most** similar items to a particular one (as in top match), than we're probably better of computing that offline.

-I assume here that the objective of a recommendation system is to determine what items a user might be interested in, so as to suggest popular, new and interesting options.
+The assumption here is that the objective of a recommendation system is to determine what items a user might be interested in, so as to suggest popular, new and interesting options.
 This, pragmatically, translates to the question of which items are most similar to those he/she is known to be interested in.
 Similar can be defined differently here, but it's the fundamental metric, regardless of whether we're looking at ratings, views, purchasing history, user-defined preferences, etc.

 Also, if we were to pre-compute the similarity between items and store them in the graph in a item-[{similarity score}]-item relationship, it is likely we'd face the same biasing issue in a dense graph with millions of items.
 Say for example that we have 50,000 items, and each of them is connected to the other with a similarity score.
 When we query the database for the most similar items, we'd force the graph to check 49,999 relationships for the value of the similarity score and rank them.

 This is a slow process, as we have observed with the top recent purchases/views/additions to cart recommendation options, which take @5000-9000ms when we limit the number of relationships we query - effectively biasing the result.

 With the entire graph in-memory, we might be able to do this a bit faster.
 However, in a scenario with 10,000,000 items, loading the whole graph into memory would be unfeasible, and thus finding the most similar items to 2 or more items at the same time would be an exhaustive and slow query.
 We'd be better off storing the top matches, say 5-20, to each item in a structured table for fast access.
-Or if we'd really like to use the graph, we'd create the item-[{similarity score}]-item relationships for 5-20 of each node's top matches only.
+Or we' could create the item-[{similarity score}]-item relationships for 5-20 of each node's top matches only.
 This would, in my view, make querying data using the graph db much more practical and *accurate*.

 author: guilherme@predictry.com
 date: 28 August, 2014